Ignazio-00/hit-your-protein/README.md

 - **1.0g/lb**: Optimal for most muscle-building goals
 - **1.2g/lb**: For intense training or maximizing muscle growth

-### Why Pounds vs Kilograms?

-The original research and cheat sheet use pounds as the base unit, making calculations more straightforward for most users while still supporting metric conversion.

 ## 🎯 Use Cases

 ### Perfect For: